2026 AI Large Model Landscape Analysis: DeepSeek, GPT-5.4, Claude 4.6, Gemini 3.1

 DeepSeek V4's ability to price far below competitors stems from three core factors:

-- MoE Architecture Efficiency: The trillion-parameter model activates only 37B parameters per inference, resulting in inference costs far below equivalently performing dense models
+- MoE Architecture Efficiency: The 1.6T-parameter Pro variant activates only 49B parameters per inference (Flash only 13B), resulting in inference costs far below equivalently performing dense models

 - Proprietary Training Infrastructure: Built on domestic computing power and proprietary distributed training frameworks, training costs are 40-60% lower than US AI laboratories